asyncrom/knowtilus/README.md

 ## State

 The project is still in development.
-Most of the work is done, some code cleaning and refactoring is needed.
+Most of the work is done,for some code cleaning and refactoring is needed.

 The app is made using flutter and GETX for easier widget state management.